alexkarezin/jabref-wiki/Templates.md

 ## fixed in master
 ```
 Thank you for reporting this issue.
-We think, that is already fixed in our development version.
+We think, that is already fixed in our development version and consequently the change will be included in the next release.

-Please use a development build from http://builds.jabref.org/master
+We would like to ask you to use a development build from https://builds.jabref.org/master.
-The fix will be included in the next release.
 ```

 Only in very seldom cases (such as JabRef not starting at all on some OS), add this text: